These are some of the traditional Belgian dishes:

 One of the best-known desserts from Belgium are the Belgian waffles (called Gaufres in French).
 There are two varieties, the ones from Liège are smaller and crunchier and the ones from Brussels are much larger and thicker.
 You can normally choose from a selection of toppings like chocolate, whipped cream, etc.

-Since the nineteenth century the chocolate industry has been extremely important in Belgium and is now, like Swiss chocolate, renowned worldwide and is one of Europe’s most important producers.
-If you are a fan of this delight, you can either buy a box of chocolates from specific shops like Leonidas, Neuhaus, Godiva or if you prefer to buy some in a supermarket we recommend Côte d’Or, the largest commercial brand in Belgium.
+Since the nineteenth century the chocolate industry has been extremely important in Belgium and is now, like Switzerland, renowned worldwide and is one of Europe’s most important producers.
+If you are a fan of this treat, you can either buy a box of chocolates from specific shops like Leonidas, Neuhaus or Godiva or if you prefer to buy some in a supermarket we recommend Côte d’Or, the largest commercial brand in Belgium.

 Chips, fries or French fries are originally from Belgium and play an important role in the country’s traditional dishes.
 Moreover, Brussels and other Belgian cities are packed with “frites” stalls where you can buy a large portion of chips accompanied with a sauce or two.
 You can’t leave Brussels without having tried the best “frites” in the world, so why not have some for an afternoon snack or after a long night out? - Most stalls are open until late.

-Restaurants in Brussels are fully adapted to the tourists needs and you’ll find most bistros open until approximately midnight, especially in the city centre.
+Restaurants in Brussels are fully adapted to the needs of tourists and you’ll find most bistros open until approximately midnight, especially in the city centre.

 The city centre of Brussels is full of restaurants, but one of the most popular areas is the Grand Place and the Rue des Bouchers.
 Even though these two areas are very touristy, they offer a wide selection.